 Mr. Cowper observes that senior justice system leaders have demonstrated exceptional leadership and displayed both persistence and patience in pursuing broad changes to the criminal justice culture as well as initiatives designed to achieve real change.
 In the update he recommends that they actively participate in increasing public understanding of restorative justice and its broader use in BC.

 Mr. Cowper’s comments involve restorative justice in the context of alternate measures or diversion programs that take cases out of the court system.
 But for cases that remain in court, the Provincial Court has been actively engaged in incorporating restorative justice concepts in the sentencing process.
-Restorative justice principles are a fundamental component of BC’s specialized, problem solving courts including Drug Treatment Court, Vancouver’s Downtown Community Court and the Victoria Integrated Court.
+Restorative justice principles are a fundamental component of BC’s specialized courts including Drug Treatment Court, Vancouver’s Downtown Community Court and the Victoria Integrated Court.
 They are also a foundation of BC’s First Nations Courts, and in the last four years the Provincial Court has added three First Nations Courts – in North Vancouver, Duncan and Kamloops – to the original one in New Westminster.

 He also reports a “sea change” in attitudes toward collaboration and innovation in the justice and public safety sectors.
 The Provincial Court has a long tradition of working with stakeholders on innovative initiatives, and it has brought its openness and collaborative spirit to Justice Summit meetings (convened by the Justice and Public Safety Council to discuss concrete measures for improvement in criminal, family law and mental health areas) and to Access to Justice BC (an action-oriented group of diverse stakeholders).